 On successful completion of the course, the student should be able to:

-- d.1- Solve problems concerning to the course topics. - d.2- Communicate to work efficiently in a team or separately. - d.3- Collect data and wrighting reports in the different model and fields.
+- d.1- Solve problems concerning to the course topics. - d.2- Communicate to work efficiently in a team or separately.

+4 - Teaching and Learning methods: d.3- Collect data and wrighting reports in the different model and fields.